Surface Analysis Methods in Chemistry

 There are a wide variety of surface analysis techniques available, each with its own strengths and weaknesses.
 Some of the most commonly used techniques include:

-- Scanning electron microscopy (SEM): SEM is a microscopy technique that provides high-resolution images of the surface of a material.
+- Scanning electron microscopy (SEM): SEM is a microscopy technique that provides high-resolution images of the surface of a material by scanning the surface with a focused beam of electrons.

-- Transmission electron microscopy (TEM): TEM is a microscopy technique that provides high-resolution images of the interior of a material.
+- Transmission electron microscopy (TEM): TEM is a microscopy technique that provides high-resolution images of the interior of a material by transmitting a beam of electrons through a thin sample.

-- Atomic force microscopy (AFM): AFM is a microscopy technique that provides three-dimensional images of the surface of a material.
+- Atomic force microscopy (AFM): AFM is a microscopy technique that provides three-dimensional images of the surface of a material by scanning a sharp tip across the surface and measuring the forces between the tip and the surface.

 Types of Experiments